-Restylane® is proven to deliver long-lasting results.
+Restylane® can deliver long-lasting results.
 Studies have shown that Restylane® effects generally last for about six months.
-The unique NASHA™ technology helps maintain the cosmetic effect until the injected material is nearly gone.
+The unique NASHA™ technology helps maintain the cosmetic effect until the injected material is nearly gone.*

 How often should I have Restylane® treatments done?